Kopia alternative,

 • You specifically want a Restic-native target

-Using Kopia with ServerCrate
+Using ServerCrate with Restic

-# Back up
+# Initialize, then back up

-kopia snapshot create /home /etc /var/www
+restic backup /home /etc /var/www

 What you give up going managed